 I love filming a wedding video at Lennoxlove House.
 Lennoxlove House is one of my favourite wedding venues in East Lothian.
 I often mention the weather when writing blog posts about weddings I’ve filmed and photographed.
 This year has been pretty decent weather – so far.
 I’ll get this out of the way – Saturday was the worst weather I’ve experienced in many years of filming weddings!
 Rain like you wouldn’t believe.
 But not enough to dampen the spirits of Kate and Markos, who were married at this exquisite East Lothian wedding venue.

 This was one of the biggest weddings I’ve been to for a while, with around 180 in attendance.
 And what a wedding!
 I was booked for all-day wedding video coverage.
-I filmed from the wedding party preparations prior to the ceremony, right up until the fireworks display in the evening.
+I filmed the wedding party preparations prior to the ceremony, right up until the fireworks display in the evening.
 A long but feature-packed day.

 The day started with me filming Kate and the girls having their hair styled, make-up applied and general champagne sipping.
 Great fun to be there and capture all the atmosphere and excitement.
 A highlight was the exchange of gifts between Kate and Markos.
 Kate presented Markos (via her Bridesmaids) a humidor full of cigars and a bottle of 40-year-old whiskey.
 Markos had bought Kate a stunning diamond ring, Kate and the girls couldn’t believe how gorgeous the ring is!